Concordia University of Edmonton: History

 Although the university had indicated its intention to continue relationships with Lutheran organizations and alumni, in November 2015 Concordia removed references to Christianity from its mission statement, effectively self-identifying as a secular institution.
 Concordia's religious constituency had not fully funded the school since 1978, and in 2015, with religious financial support at 0.1 per cent of the school's $30 million budget, the board decided to secularize.
 The secularization was formally announced in April 2016.

 On January 4, 2022, the Concordia University of Edmonton Faculty Association (CUEFA) began a strike over concerns surrounding pay and workload.
 This was the first strike by an Albertan faculty association since they had gained the right to do so under the Labour Relations Code in 2017.
 The strike lasted for 11 days, with CUEFA and the university reaching a four-year collective agreement on January 15.
 As a result of the strike, the start of the 2022 winter semester was delayed until January 19.

+On June 2, 2024, the union representing Concordia's faculty stated it did not have confidence in either school president Tim Loreman or board chair John Acheson, citing a dysfunctional workplace, ongoing leadership problems, and an excessive use of disciplinary measures against faculty members.
+Faculty members also expressed concerns about a lack of transparency from administration, recent staff restructuring, the financing of new buildings, and a fear of retribution if they speak out.
+The school's board of governors replied that it had full confidence in the president.

+The university also recently faced criticism for the use of its public funding dollars in the $1.75 million purchase of the historic Magrath Mansion in 2021.